ibmresilient/resilient-community-apps/fn_symantec_dlp/doc/README.md

 See the README located at the root of the project for information on the app.config values.

->Note: When the `sdlp_should_search_res` is set to True, the important incidents from DLP are filtered twice.
+>Note: When the `sdlp_should_search_res` parameter is set to True, the imported incidents from DLP are filtered twice.
 Once on the resultant list of incidents filtering out those with a non-null `resilient_incident_id` custom attribute.
-The second filtering occurs if `sdlp_should_search_res` is set to True and for each incident.
-A Resilient search_ex call is performed to ensure no Resilient platform incident exists with the given DLP incident ID set.
+The second filtering occurs if `sdlp_should_search_res` is set to True.
+In this case, for each incident, a Resilient search API call is performed to ensure no Resilient platform incident exists with the given DLP incident ID set.
 The search is performed on the `sdlp_incident_id` Resilient Custom Field.
 This extra filter comes with a performance cost and should be disabled unless needed.

 #### Symantec DLP Report Configuration
 The Symantec DLP incident and Reporting SOAP API requires that the polled incidents be a part of a DLP Saved Report and this Saved Report ID is specified in the app.config.